Juice Wrld: 2018–2019: Wrld on Drugs and Death Race for Love

 Travis Scott's song "No Bystanders", from his third studio album, Astroworld, featured Higgins and Sheck Wes.
 The song peaked at number 31 on the Billboard Hot 100.
 Higgins made his late night television debut performing the song "Lucid Dreams" on Jimmy Kimmel Live! on August 8, 2018.
-On October 15, the music video for the song "Armed and Dangerous" was released followed by the lead single, "Fine China", from the collaborative mixtape, Wrld on Drugs with Future.
+On October 15, the song "Armed and Dangerous" was released along with the music video followed by the lead single, "Fine China", from the collaborative mixtape, Wrld on Drugs with Future.
 Epic Records released the mixtape on October 19.
 He collaborated with American singer Seezyn for the song "Hide" from the film Spider-Man: Into the Spider-Verse and its soundtrack, both of which were released on December 14, 2018.

-In a December 2018 interview with XXL, Ski Mask the Slump God confirmed that he would be releasing a joint mixtape with Higgins titled Evil Twins in 2019; as of 2022, the project has yet to be released.
+In a December 2018 interview with XXL, Ski Mask the Slump God confirmed that he would be releasing a joint mixtape with Higgins titled Evil Twins in 2019; the project has yet to be released.
 The pair also announced a 2019 tour featuring 30 concerts across North America.
-Higgins' second studio album, Death Race for Love, was released on March 8, 2019, preceded by the singles "Robbery" and "Hear Me Calling".
+Higgins's second studio album, Death Race for Love, was released on March 8, 2019, preceded by the singles "Robbery" and "Hear Me Calling".
 The album topped the Billboard 200 chart.
-He then embarked on The Nicki Wrld Tour, alongside Trinidadian-American rapper Nicki Minaj.
+He then embarked on The Nicki Wrld Tour, alongside Trinidadian rapper Nicki Minaj.
 Higgins released the music video for the song "Fast" from Death Race for Love on April 9.
 Later that year, he released other singles: "All Night" with RM and Suga of BTS, "Hate Me" with Ellie Goulding, "Run", "Graduation" with Benny Blanco, and "Bandit" with NBA YoungBoy.
 Released in early October, "Bandit" was the last song to be released by Higgins before his death that December.
 It peaked at number ten on the Hot 100.